Ayumi Lotus brand logo for natural skincare

 Benefits for your skin

 It relieves and reduces skin itchiness and irritation.
-Moreover, it reduces and helps alleviate skin swelling and sore inflamed skin.
-Helps to sooth burns and rashes.
+Moreover, it reduces and helps alleviate skin swelling and soreness.
+Helps to soothe burns and rashes.
 It treats and reduces acne by reducing the swelling in your sebaceous glands and has incredible antibacterial properties.
 May help treat eczema and control skin itching.
 Sooths skin rashes with its anti-inflammatory compounds.

 Camphor – benefits for problem skin and acne

 Camphor oil is very effective for people suffering from eczema, oily skin or inflammation of the pores.
 During acne, sweat and sebaceous glands swell and become clogged, trapping bacteria in the skin.
-Camphor soothes the action of these glands as well as the bacteria that cause acne.
+Camphor soothes the activity of these glands and the bacteria that cause acne.
 What are the benefits of camphor oil when used correctly?
-It reduces inflammation and redness, soothes pain and irritation, accelerates the healing of eczema, helps to achieve a clearer and more even complexion.
-It gives a cooling sensation and soothes irritation of the skin on the face and body.
+It reduces inflammation and redness, soothes pain and irritation, accelerates eczema healing, and helps achieve a clearer, more even complexion.
+It provides a cooling sensation and soothes skin irritation on the face and body.

 Benefits for your Hair

-Helps strengthen your hair roots Boosts hair growth by improving the overall health of your hair.
+Helps strengthen your hair roots and boost hair growth by improving your hair's overall health.
 Improves hair texture and helps reduce hair loss.
 Reduces dandruff and helps purify your scalp.
 It can be used to help kill lice.

 Using camphor oil to strengthen hair and improve scalp health

 A healthy scalp = healthy hair!
 Reduced blood flow, irritation and excessive yeast production can ultimately damage the hair follicles.
-Camphor oil is one of the best natural oils to use on the scalp.
-In diluted form, camphor (usually in the form of camphor oil) is applied to the scalp and gently massaged in.
-This allows more nutrients and oxygen to reach the hair roots, which can help to: promote stronger hair growth, reduce hair loss, grow thicker hair, treat scalps in need of care As camphor has cleansing and balancing properties, it forms the basis of long-term hair care.
+Camphor oil is one of the best natural oils for the scalp.
+In a diluted form, camphor (usually as camphor oil) is applied to the scalp and gently massaged in.
+This allows more nutrients and oxygen to reach the hair roots, which can help to promote stronger hair growth, reduce hair loss, grow thicker hair, and treat scalps in need of care.
+As camphor has cleansing and balancing properties, it forms the basis of long-term hair care.

-Scalp Dryness, sebum imbalance and fungal growth are the causes of dandruff and itchy scalp.
+Scalp Dryness, sebum imbalance and fungal growth are the causes of dandruff and an itchy scalp.
 Camphor is a remedy for all these problems.
-It cools the skin, relieves itching and has the potential to slow down the growth of fungi that cause dandruff.
+It cools the skin, relieves itching, and may slow the growth of fungi that cause dandruff.
 Regular use of camphor essential oil has the following benefits: Reduces dandruff.
 Soothes itchy scalp.
 Brightens oily or dull skin.
 Prevents dandruff from returning.
-This is also why camphor continues to be in such high demand in hair and scalp care products/hair oils.
+This is also why camphor remains in such high demand in hair and scalp care products/hair oils.

 Why camphor is good for circulation and skin

 One of the subtle but powerful benefits of camphor is its beneficial effect on circulation.
 Camphor helps the body deliver nutrients where they are most needed by stimulating blood flow through the skin and scalp.
-This promotes: A more radiant appearance of the skin Healthier hair follicles Faster healing of minor skin problems In the long term, improved circulation leads to greater skin and scalp performance.
+This promotes a more radiant skin appearance, healthier hair follicles, and faster healing of minor skin problems.
+In the long term, improved circulation leads to greater skin and scalp performance.

 Camphor Oil Uses, Safety & Daily Wellness